-5. Operational, Strategic, Conduct and People Risks
+(e) Operational, Strategic, Conduct and People Risks

-JPMorgan Chase's businesses are dependent on the effectiveness of its operational systems and those of other market participants.
+JPMorgan Chase's businesses are dependent on the effectiveness of internal and external operational systems.

 JPMorgan Chase's businesses rely on the ability of JPMorgan Chase's financial, accounting, transaction execution, data processing and other operational systems to process, record, monitor and report a large number of transactions on a continuous basis, and to do so accurately, quickly and securely.
 In addition to proper design, installation, maintenance and training, the effective functioning of JPMorgan Chase's operational systems depends on: